ZuTa/tests_generator/README.md

 Tests Generator
 ===============

-This is a python package which consists of basic classes for generating tests for ACM-like problems.
+This is a python package which consists of a basic classes for generating tests for ACM-like problems.

 Sample
 ------